-- Meg Whitman is the CEO of Hewlett Packard.
+- Meg Whitman is the former CEO of Hewlett Packard and current CEO of NewTV.
 She received her MBA from Harvard Business School in 1979.

-- Indra Nooyi is the current CEO of PepsiCo.
+- Indra Nooyi is the departing CEO of PepsiCo.
 She received her MBA from the Indian Institute of Management in Calcutta.
 She earns an estimated 20 million dollars a year.